 learn more about the road less traveled teen community service and spanish immersion trip costa rica: el sendero and middle-school summer community service trip costa rica: pura vida

-Working in small Costa Rican communities like Tucurrique and Dulce Nombre, we join forces with local families to repair homes, make improvements to community structures, teach English, paint classrooms, practice our Spanish and play futbol while taking in the scenic and wild tropical forests.
+Working in small Costa Rican communities like Tucurrique and Dulce Nombre, our high school group joins forces with local families to repair homes, make improvements to community structures, teach English, paint classrooms, practice our Spanish and play futbol while taking in the scenic and wild tropical forests.

 I want to thank you and the entire RLT team for putting together a life-changing journey for our daughter, Christina.
 Tina told me she had a spiritual awakening and has been empowered to continue her service to communities that are in need.
 What you guys do cannot be taught by books or teachers – only experience," Cynthia M., El Sendero Alumni Parent

 I have been so lucky to call this place home for ten days.
 It is something I will never forget.
 Things like this don't come everyday...I never want it to end," Colette P., Excerpt from the Pura Vida Journal

 When our daughter came home last night -- describing how the rainforest almost glows in the steamy dew after the rain -- telling tales of banana plants, outdoor showers, and the sounds monkeys make, our smiles grew.
 As she shared that even though she almost never eats breakfast -- she ate huge plates of food because "how could she not show appreciation for the amazing woman who opened her home to them and cooked their meal.
 And that even though she's done hours of community service, she now understands what it really means, to not just impact someone's life, but to allow them to impact yours, our joy was present.
 I can say with every confidence that Olivia's experience was all that she, we , and you, would hope it to be -- the emotion was overwhelming," Bernadette D., El Sendero Alumni Parent